The One that Got Outta Town

 Oh, what’ll you do now, my blue-eyed son?
 Oh, what’ll you do now, my darling young one?
 I’m a-goin’ back out ’fore the rain starts a-fallin’ I’ll walk to the depths of the deepest black forest Where the people are many and their hands are all empty Where the pellets of poison are flooding their waters Where the home in the valley meets the damp dirty prison Where the executioner’s face is always well hidden Where hunger is ugly, where souls are forgotten Where black is the color, where none is the number And I’ll tell it and think it and speak it and breathe it And reflect it from the mountain so all souls can see it Then I’ll stand on the ocean until I start sinkin’ But I’ll know my song well before I start singin’ And it’s a hard, it’s a hard, it’s a hard, it’s a hard It’s a hard rain’s a-gonna fall

 To the people who oh-so-helpfully informed me in the most condescending tone possible that black is not, in fact, a color, but the absence of color--yes, I know.
-I may "only write YA," but I did get my school learnin' on.
-And this is addressed in the story (the line "black is the absence of color" actually appears in the text), so you can rest your worried little mind and will have to wait and see 1) how the title actually figures into the story thematically and 2) if I even get to keep the title.
+I may "only write YA," but I did get basic art education.
+And this is addressed in the story (the line "black is the absence of color" actually appears in the text), so you will have to wait and see 1) how the title actually figures into the story thematically and 2) if I even get to keep the title.

 So!
 This past weekend I took the Bolt Bus down to Washington, D.C. with my roommate, Julia, to see our friend Andrea.
 To shake things up a little bit, we also planned a trip down to Williamsburg so they could see the sights... but mostly because I really, really, really wanted some Sno-to-Go.